 Preparing for veterinary school involves not only studying sciences but also extensive experience working with a diversity of animal species - large animals, small animals, and wildlife or exotic species.
-Veterinarians work in private practice, zoos, wild life centers, and animal hospitals.
-Veterinarians may also do basic research, oversee food production and processing facilities, or serve in a governmental agency.
+Veterinarians can work in many settings, including private practice, zoos, wildlife centers, and animal hospitals.
+Veterinarians may also do basic research, oversee food production and processing facilities, or serve in a government agency.
 It is exciting to explore the many options available for careers in veterinary medicine.

 There is usually a small group of Bryn Mawr students interested in attending veterinary school and there is an informal student club, the prevet focus group, that meets a few times each semester.

 Note for international students: International students should be aware that admission to a U.S. veterinary school is extremely difficult for students who are not U.S. citizens or permanent residents.
 Many veterinary schools do not accept applications from international students.
 In addition, international students are not eligible for most financial aid sources such as U. S. government sponsored student loans.
 International students are encouraged to contact the undergraduate health professions advisor to discuss the significant challenges faced by international students seeking admission to U. S. veterinary schools

 Most veterinary schools have similar basic prerequisite courses as medical and dental schools as well as additional required science and math courses.
 Most Bryn Mawr prevet students have chosen to major in biology or chemistry although with careful planning it is possible to complete the prevet requirements while majoring in a non-scientific discipline.

 The additional required science courses often include biochemistry, genetics, and microbiology.
 Some veterinary schools require courses in animal physiology and animal nutrition.
 All prevet course requirements usually need to be completed by the end of the spring semester prior to matriculation in veterinary school.